Joessarian/FIFA-Freestyle-16/README.md

     http://downloads.fifa-infinity.com/fifa-16/i68-controller-2-0-2/

+- **(4.)** Download the archive from here and the FIFA directory files found below under "Downloads":

-- **(4.)** Extract the FIFA 16 folder within the archive (below in Download section) to your FIFA 16 main folder and overwrite files as necessary.
-Extract the applications to a destination of your choice.
+    - Extract the FIFA 16 folder within the archive above to your FIFA 16 main folder and overwrite files as necessary.
+    - Extract the applications/script/tables in the other archive to a destination of your choice.

 - **(5.)** Regenerate .bh files using any of the programs listed in step 3.